oprypin/crsfml/gitbook/graphics-vertex-array.md

 To know more about transformations and the [Transform]({{book.api}}/Transform.html) class, you can read the tutorial on [transforming entities](graphics-transform.md "Transforming entities tutorial").

-## Creating an CrSFML-like entity
+## Creating an SFML-like entity

-Now that you know how to define your own textured/colored/transformed entity, wouldn't it be nice to wrap it in an CrSFML-style class?
+Now that you know how to define your own textured/colored/transformed entity, wouldn't it be nice to wrap it in a CrSFML-style class?
 Writing a `draw` method allows you to draw instances of your class the same way as CrSFML classes:

 ```ruby
 class MyEntity